Flow-Millot/devops-main/tp03/README.md

   gather_facts: true           #Collect system facts for use in the playbook
   become: true                 #Execute tasks with sudo (root privileges)

     roles:
-    - docker                  #Call the 'docker' role to run its tasks
+    - docker                   #Run the docker role
+    - env                      #Copy env file with variable to the server
+    - create_network
+    - launch_database
+    - launch_app
+    - launch_proxy
 ```

+---

+You can check every main from different roles.
+The code is commented

+### 3-3 Document your docker_container tasks configuration.